any-docs/css/content/guides/animations/using/index.md

 ## Configuring an animation

-To create a CSS animation sequence, you style the element you want to animate with the {{cssxref("animation")}} property or its sub-properties.
+To create a CSS animation sequence, you style the element you want to animate with the `animation` property or its sub-properties.
 This lets you configure the timing, duration, and other details of how the animation sequence should progress.
-This does **not** configure the actual appearance of the animation, which is done using the {{cssxref("@keyframes")}} at-rule as described in the [Defining animation sequence using keyframes](#defining_an_animation_sequence_using_keyframes) section below.
+This does **not** configure the actual appearance of the animation, which is done using the `@keyframes` at-rule as described in the [Defining animation sequence using keyframes](#defining_an_animation_sequence_using_keyframes) section below.

-The sub-properties of the {{cssxref("animation")}} property are:
+The sub-properties of the `animation` property are:

-- {{cssxref("animation-composition")}}
+- `animation-composition`
   - Specifies the {{Glossary("composite operation")}} to use when multiple animations affect the same property simultaneously.
 This property is not part of the `animation` shorthand property.
-- {{cssxref("animation-delay")}}
+- `animation-delay`
   - Specifies the delay between an element loading and the start of an animation sequence and whether the animation should start immediately from its beginning or partway through the animation.
-- {{cssxref("animation-direction")}}
+- `animation-direction`
   - Specifies whether an animation's first iteration should be forward or backward and whether subsequent iterations should alternate direction on each run through the sequence or reset to the start point and repeat.
-- {{cssxref("animation-duration")}}
+- `animation-duration`
   - Specifies the length of time in which an animation completes one cycle.
-- {{cssxref("animation-fill-mode")}}
+- `animation-fill-mode`
   - Specifies how an animation applies styles to its target before and after it runs.
     > [!NOTE]
-    > In the case of animation [forwards](/reference/properties/animation-fill-mode#forwards) fill mode, animated properties behave as if included in a set {{cssxref("will-change")}} property value.
+    > In the case of animation [forwards](/reference/properties/animation-fill-mode#forwards) fill mode, animated properties behave as if included in a set `will-change` property value.
 If a new stacking context was created during the animation, the target element retains the stacking context after the animation has finished.
-- {{cssxref("animation-iteration-count")}}
+- `animation-iteration-count`
   - Specifies the number of times an animation should repeat.
-- {{cssxref("animation-name")}}
+- `animation-name`
-  - Specifies the name of the {{cssxref("@keyframes")}} at-rule describing an animation's keyframes.
+  - Specifies the name of the `@keyframes` at-rule describing an animation's keyframes.
-- {{cssxref("animation-play-state")}}
+- `animation-play-state`
   - Specifies whether to pause or play an animation sequence.
-- {{cssxref("animation-timeline")}}
+- `animation-timeline`
   - Specifies the timeline that is used to control the progress of a CSS animation.
-- {{cssxref("animation-timing-function")}}
+- `animation-timing-function`
   - Specifies how an animation transitions through keyframes by establishing acceleration curves.

 ## Defining an animation sequence using keyframes

 After you've configured the animation's timing, you need to define the appearance of the animation.
-This is done by establishing one or more keyframes using the {{cssxref("@keyframes")}} at-rule.
+This is done by establishing one or more keyframes using the `@keyframes` at-rule.
 Each keyframe describes how the animated element should render at a given time during the animation sequence.

-Since the timing of the animation is defined in the CSS style that configures the animation, keyframes use a {{cssxref("percentage")}} to indicate the time during the animation sequence at which they take place.
+Since the timing of the animation is defined in the CSS style that configures the animation, keyframes use a `percentage` to indicate the time during the animation sequence at which they take place.
 0% indicates the first moment of the animation sequence, while 100% indicates the final state of the animation.
 Because these two times are so important, they have special aliases: `from` and `to`.
 Both are optional.
 If `from`/`0%` or `to`/`100%` is not specified, the browser starts or finishes the animation using the computed values of all attributes.

 You can optionally include additional keyframes that describe intermediate steps between the start and end of the animation.

 ## Using the animation shorthand

-The {{cssxref("animation")}} shorthand is useful for saving space.
+The `animation` shorthand is useful for saving space.
 As an example, some of the rules we've been using through this article:

 ```css
 p {